LakshayD02/Carvix_AI_Powered_Car_Marketplace/README.md

 ## 🚀 Project Purpose

 Carvix aims to build a modern, full-stack SaaS platform for car buyers and dealerships that leverages cutting-edge AI technologies, secure and scalable architecture, and an intuitive user interface.
 The platform enhances the car buying experience by enabling AI-powered image search, detailed car information extraction, real-time test drive booking, and comprehensive admin management — all wrapped in a highly secure and scalable solution.

+## Features of Carvix

+- The platform includes an AI car search feature that allows users to upload images of cars to find similar vehicles available in the marketplace.
+- Advanced filtering options are available by make, model, price range, and detailed car specifications are provided on individual car pages.
+- Additional functionalities include high-quality image galleries and an interactive EMI calculator to assist buyers in making informed financial decisions.
+- Users can book test drives with real-time availability slots from dealerships, along with automated confirmations to streamline the process.
+- The admin dashboard features powerful analytics, full car inventory management, user test drive management, and an AI-powered car detail extractor that minimizes manual data entry by automatically populating car details from uploaded images.

 ## 🛠️ Tech Stack